The iPhone 15 rumours you need to know

 The next flagship Pro handsets could have USB-C ports, a periscope camera and more

-There are roughly four months to go until the inevitable launch of the newest AppleiPhone 15.
+There are roughly four months to go until the inevitable launch of the latest Apple iPhone 15.
 Gossip about the upcoming smartphone, expected to launch in September, is getting fierce, and if the rumours are true, we could be about to see the biggest upgrade to the device since 2017 when Apple launched the iPhone X.

 We’ve already had a sneak peek from Apple as to what new features could be coming to iOS 17, and it includes an accessibility setting that will let users digitise their voice.
 The feature is aimed at those at risk of losing their speech due to a health condition, such as those diagnosed with amyotrophic lateral sclerosis (ALS).

-There could be even more to get excited about with the rumoured iPhone 15, iPhone 15 Plus, iPhone 15 Pro and iPhone 15 Pro Max.
+There could be even more to get excited about with the rumoured iPhone 15, iPhone 15 Plus, iPhone 15 Pro and iPhone 15 Pro Max handsets, but we’re unlikely to find out anything concrete at the company’s Worldwide Developer’s Conference in June.
+Invitations to that have just been sent out.

 New reports and rumours are landing almost weekly, with claims the iPhone 15 could ditch the lightning port in favour of USB-C for the first time.
 Other rumours suggest Apple could also remove the mechanical volume and power buttons on its handsets and replace them with solid-state ones, give the Pro line-up a new titanium design and even launch an iPhone 15 Ultra in 2024.
 And we can’t forget the murmurings about the elusive Apple VR headset.